alcastrob/labManager/README.md

 # labManager

-A small management software for managing a prosthetic laboratory.
+An electron-vue application for managing a dental prosthetic laboratory.

 #### Build Setup